PeanutNJam/PeanutNJam/README.md

 ### Welcome, Yu Xuan here! 👋

 ---
-I am dedicated to expanding my knowledge in the field of computer science and consistently strive to improve my coding skills.
+I am dedicated to expanding my knowledge in the field of computer science and improving my technical skills.
 Additionally, I am also highly motivated to enhance my expertise through continuous learning and rigorous testing of my abilities!

 Feel free to look through my collection of completed or attempted projects! 😙